 If you are the partner of an addict, there are some very common tendencies and behaviors that you may be experiencing.
-We want you to know that you are not alone, and that most partners of addicts experience denial, hurt, anger, and guilt.
+We want you to know that you are not alone and that most partners of addicts experience denial, hurt, anger, and guilt.
 Some even feel responsible for their partner’s sexual compulsivity.
 It is important for you to know that your partner’s sexual acting out IS NOT YOUR FAULT.
 YOU ARE NOT TO BLAME!
 These two important concepts are covered in your treatment.
-Yes we recommend you come for treatment also.
+Yes, we recommend you come for treatment for your betrayal trauma also.
 Even if your partner has not admitted to having a problem, or is not willing to enter into a recovery program we recommend that YOU come for help and healing.
 Now is a good time for you to reflect on your own life, and determine what changes you can make that will help you live a life full of peace and passion, and the happiness that you deserve.

 Things The Spouse Needs To Know!

 - You have been traumatized and need recovery and healing.